asam139/iHolidays/README.md

 XCoordinator is a framework to simplify the implementation of the Coordiantor pattern.

-As always the advantages of the coordinator patthern are:
+As always the advantages of the coordinator pattern are:

 * **Separation of responsibilities** with the coordinator being the only component knowing anything related to the flow of your application.
 * **Reusable Views and ViewModels** because they do not contain any navigation logic.